A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Take a look at Breadcrumbs for inspiration.

-The home page features a simple navigation panel easily visible at the top.
+The home page features a simple navigation panel that is easily visible at the top.
 The placement gives users an overview of the site’s main pages (product, pricing, and resources), allowing them to quickly jump from one page to the next to find what they are looking for.

-Streamlining your website’s navigation and design can make it more user-friendly, improve website engagement, and reduce dreaded bounce rates.
+Streamlining your website’s navigation and design can make it more user-friendly, improve engagement, and reduce dreaded bounce rates.

 3. Use readable typography and colors

 Take BriteCo, for example, a company that offers engagement ring insurance.
-They use legible sans-serif fonts and contrasting colors (teal and white) across their digital platforms to ensure their visitors can efficiently read all the information they provide.
+They use legible sans-serif fonts and contrasting colors (teal and white) across their digital platforms to ensure visitors can efficiently read all the information they provide.

-Sometimes less is more.
+Sometimes, less is more.
 Keep it clear, concise, and to the point.

 4. Include high-quality visuals